 INDEMNIFICATION

-7.1 (a) CCSI agrees to indemnify, protect, defend, and hold harmless ENA, its directors, officers, employees and agents, and contractors, and the directors, officers, employees, agents, and contractors of ENA’s parent and affiliated companies (collectively “ENA Indemnitees”), from and against any and all demands, claims, suits and causes of action and any and all liability, costs including, without limitation, ENA’s Damages, expenses, and judgments incurred in connection therewith by any ENA Indemnitees (including, without limitation, court costs and reasonable attorney’s fees), arising out of or alleged to arise out of CCSI’s breach or default under this Agreement.
+7.1 (a) CCSI agrees to indemnify, protect, defend, and hold harmless ENA, its directors, officers, employees and agents, and contractors, and the directors, officers, employees, agents, and contractors of ENA’s parent and affiliated companies (collectively “ENA Indemnitees”), from and against any and all demands, claims, suits and causes of action and any and all liability, costs including, without limitation, ENA’s Damages, expenses, and judgments incurred in connection therewith by any ENA Indemnitees (including, without limitation, court costs and reasonable attorney’s fees), arising out of or alleged to arise out of CCSI’s and/or Catalytica’s breach or default under this Agreement and/or any Operative Agreement.

 (b) In cases of third party claims against the ENA Indemnitees, it is a condition precedent to CCSI’s contractual obligation of indemnification under this Agreement that ENA shall provide written notice of the third party claim, demand or cause of action promptly after such third party claim, demand or cause of action is received by the party seeking indemnity.
 Notice shall be served on the earlier of: